zhenga8533/bbvw-wiki/docs/pokemon/porygon-z.md

 ### Egg Moves

-Porygon-Z cannot learn any moves by breeding.
+Porygon Z cannot learn any moves by breeding.

 ### Tutor Moves

-Porygon-Z cannot learn any moves from tutors.
+Porygon Z cannot learn any moves from tutors.